 Voting no: Mr. Jarmon and Mr. Foster

-Returning case: Unanimously rejected requests to waive lot area minimums for new houses on Lucerne: Once again, developer and prospective homebuyer Ben Stroud was requesting variances on lot sizes and widths in order to re-survey 169 Lucerne into three smaller lots as they were originally platted in the subdivision.
-As a stated hardship, Mr. Stroud argued the resulting lots would fall short of the required sizes because a strip of land had been sold off the east end.
+Returning case: Unanimously rejected requests to waive lot area minimums for new houses on Lucerne: Once again, developer and prospective homebuyer Ben Strout was requesting variances on lot sizes and widths in order to re-survey 169 Lucerne into three smaller lots as they were originally platted in the subdivision.
+As a stated hardship, Mr. Strout argued the resulting lots would fall short of the required sizes because a strip of land had been sold off the east end.
 Specifically, he requested a 665-square foot variance on lot 157, a 862 square foot variance on lot 158, and a 757 square foot variance on lot 159, with an equal 6-foot width variance on all three.
 All requests were denied.

 [It is the Planning Commission, not the BZA, that rules on whether a property can be re-surveyed into smaller divisions.
 The question before the BZA was only if it would allow the smaller lot areas and widths if the PC allowed the redrawing.]

-The case was carried over from last month, when Mr. Stroud had proposed a vastly irregular redrawing of the property to preserve wide street frontage on the two end lots by setting the center lot back from the street (pictured).
+The case was carried over from last month, when Mr. Strout had proposed a vastly irregular redrawing of the property to preserve wide street frontage on the two end lots by setting the center lot back from the street (pictured).
 With neighbors opposed and a threatened rejection, he agreed to rethink the division and returned Thursday asking for equal lot divisions.
 This time, however, 18 residents stood up in opposition to the plan.
 None were present in support.

 Opposition from residents: